Agnar22/PU/README.md

     *  Mixer to create test data
 *  Jquery and Vue to handle front-end data
 *  SCSS for a better and easier css structure

-# Testing
-* Open the CMD/terminal and navigate to the "gruppe-15" folder in the cloned project
-    * Type `python manage.py test` in command line; runs all test
-    * Type `python manage.py test <appname>`; runs all tests for a specific app

 # Credits
 **Gruppe 15:**<br>